Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 I’ve heard tons of “shut down for days” stories from a friend that lives outside of Dallas; they just don’t get bad weather (snow) often enough to justify all the heavy removal equipment.
 Up here in Minnesota, we’ll get occasional grocery ‘runs’ when they’re predicting those big, multi-day storms, but we know it’s bad when all the local news say that everyone is sold out of snowblowers and generators.

-Inahastation(eye nuh ha station) about 1 month ago
+Inahastation(eye nuh ha station) 3 months ago

 “Don’t judge us”?
 Arlo, you are us!